 Union Pacific's equipment record book, including OSL, OWRR&N and LA&SL equipment

 "Early Pullman Freight and Passenger Car Production" by Eric A. Neubauer

-Southern Pacific Passenger Cars, Volume 1 through Volume 5, published by the Southern Pacific Historical & Technical Society (these books are a tremendous resource for UP passenger cars of the Harriman era, 1898-1913)
+Southern Pacific Passenger Cars, Volume 1 through Volume 5, published by the Southern Pacific Historical & Technical Society (these books are a tremendous resource for Union Pacific passenger cars of the Harriman era, 1898-1913)